-What I can say about this dish other than it was born in Sichuan (Szechuan)-Chinese province; however this dish spread and became popular across other Chinese provinces and the Northeastern Asia-- Japan, Korea and Taiwan, where the flavor is adapted to local tastes.
+What I can say about this dish other than it was born in Sichuan (Szechuan) Chinese province; however, this dish spread and became popular across other Chinese provinces and Northeastern Asia– Japan, Korea, and Taiwan, where the flavor is adapted to local tastes.

 - 1/2 tsp.
 Sesame Oil

-- 1/2 in piece fresh Ginger, peeled and finely chopped
+- 1/2 inch piece fresh Ginger peeled and finely chopped

 - 1 Tbs.
 Soy sauce

 - 1/2 Tbs.
 Oyster sauce

 - 1/4 tsp.
 Sichuan Peppercorn grounded or to your heat preferences

 - 1 tsp.
 Cornstarch + water

 - 2-3 Scallions chopped

 - Serve it with Rice or Egg Noodles